Skip to main content

 What does your organization need to have decided about data access before Microsoft 365 Copilot or any AI agent can reach sensitive information?

 The governance question is not whether Microsoft Purview is configured.
 It is whether any human has formally decided what data your Copilot deployment and your agents are authorized to access, and what triggers a review when the data estate changes.
-As of May 1, 2026, that question applies to both.
+Microsoft now documents agent identity and AI observability capabilities that make this distinction more visible, not less important.

 Research Area7 topicsGovernance & Security